BABSON COLLEGE GLOBAL ENTREPRENEUR IN RESIDENCE (GEIR) PROGRAM

 Babson College is the first private college to offer a Global Entrepreneur in Residence program, enabling international entrepreneurs to qualify for an H-1B visa* through an innovative program driven by Babson’s unique vision to harness the global power of entrepreneurship.
 The pilot program launched in September 2016 and is open to recent graduates of all Massachusetts colleges and universities who have companies “well underway” and are planning to seek an H-1B visa, including entrepreneurs who are currently on their Optional Practical Training (OPT) or recently completed OPT.

 Babson is not currently accepting applications.
 For questions, contact email@example.com

 - Babson College GEIRs in good standing can qualify for cap-exempt H-1B visa.

-- Access to premier co-working space at Babson’s downtown Boston campus at 100 High Street
+- Access to premier co-working space at Babson’s Wellesley campus or its downtown Boston campus at 100 High Street

 - Access to an exclusive network of the best and brightest international entrepreneurs